 Human anti-mouse antibody (HAMA) are many antibodies which are present in human serum which have the ability to react to immunoglobulin G (IgG) that are found in mice.
 The presence of HAMA is because of an immune reaction that is caused by an exposure to mice or other similar agent that can induce an immune system leading to the generation of antibody which are able to bind to mouse IgG.
+This HAMA ELISA kit is designed to be used for analysing only serum samples.

 For many decades and only until recently, mice have been used extensively in the production of monoclonal antibodies (MAbs).
 One main problem this can create is that patients often reacted to the mouse antibodies as if they were a foreign substance and this results in the creating a new set of antibodies directed against the mouse antibodies.
 This process is often more commonly known as the “HAMA response”, this essentially refers to the development of human anti-mouse antibodies (HAMA).
 There are many examples where HAMA can even cause a decrease the effectiveness of the treatment or in some cases can create a future reaction.
 Anywhere from one-third to even more than half of patients that receive mouse MAbs tend to develop some form of HAMA response and there are more than 10% of the general population which are estimated to carry some form of antibody to animal-derived antigens.